 Contact Jacksonville Assault and Battery Defense Attorney Aden Wilkie Today

 If you have been charged with assault and battery or a similar violent felony, it is crucial to your case and your future that you obtain skilled legal counsel as soon as possible.
 Under the representation of North Carolina criminal defense attorney Aden Wilkie, The Wilkie Law Firm will diligently fight for you by either working with the prosecution for a reduced sentence or disputing the prosecution’s evidence and narrative entirely.
-If you have been charged with this crime, call our office today for a free consultation at 910-333-9626.
+If you have been charged with this crime, call our office today for a consultation at 910-333-9626.